pacokwon/obsidian-lds-scriptures-plugin/README.md

 You can referece any range, selection, or series of verses from a given chapter using the above syntax.
 Obsidian won't recognize your desired reference until you add the ';' at the end.

-Only the English book titles are recognized.
-For example `:MC 1 Nephi 1:1;` is recognized, but `:MC 1 Нефи 1:1;` wouldn't.
+Only English book titles are recognized.
+For example `:MC 1 Nephi 1:1;` is recognized, but `:MC 1 Нефи 1:1;` isn't.

 Example: